Cover Image

 For Amazon, sales represent an important indicator for business management reasons.
 After all, Amazon is earning with every sale.
 But in the end, the purchase only comes about if the customer's needs are met.
 Amazon and the customer therefore have the same interests.

-What is the connection between relevance factors and performance factors?
+What is the Connection between Relevance Factors and Performance Factors?

 Together, the relevance and performance factors described determine the Amazon ranking of a product.
 It is important to understand that the two factors do not influence the ranking independently of each other, but are in a mutual interaction.